 A great hostel was found and it felt like home.
 I was too tired to deal with doing anything to the bike and waited for morning.

 With the design of the final drive on my particular year, there is no way to check fill level other than to remove the rear wheel and drain the entire unit, then refill with the proper amount.
 BMW has had a couple of quantities of oil specced, originally 230cc’s then reduced to 180cc after blowing seals from the volume.
-Hank specs 160 and advised me to do the same.
+Hank specs 160cc and advised me to do the same.
 Having had the final drive fluid just changed before leaving Osorno, and seeing the mechanic filling a graduated container carefully, I’d assume it was the proper amount but what spec?
-Who knows but the timing of the oil leak so close to a service seemed like a possibility of overfill and a blow out.
+Who knows, but the timing of the oil leak so close to a service seemed like a possibility of overfill and a blow out.

 I refilled and used new crush washers, then removed the seal cap and looked for any obvious damage before cleaning the hell out of it and wiping any oil off the drive, rim and tire.
 Any new leaks would be easy to spot.

 Later that evening, I heard a bike arrive, and soon met the rider, Tom from Canada.
 He was on a new Africa Twin and had made the trip from Canada south, connecting with a MotoAventura tour group in Osorno to make the last section to Ushuaia so he wouldn’t be solo in the heavy winds and gravel.
-He was now heading back north to ship from Santiago.
+He was now heading back north to ship back from Santiago.

 That night at a fantastic parilla, I asked him his opinion on the Honda Africa Twin and he was generally happy with it, saying it was easier in the gravel than his previous Suzuki V-Strom but not as adept on the tarmac.
-He’d only had one semi-major issue, when on the muddy gravel roads a rock had wedged between tire and fender momentarily and locked up the front wheel, then shattered the fender, breaking the wheel loose again just before taking him down.
+He’d only had one semi-major issue, when on the muddy gravel roads a rock had wedged between the front tire and fender momentarily and locked up the front wheel, then shattered the fender, breaking the wheel loose again just before taking him down.
 His initial thought was he could just toss the broken fender until he realized it held the brake lines and there was no option.
 The chase truck helped him duct tape and wire the fender back together so he could continue until Punta Arenas where a local mechanic fiberglassed it solid enough to ride home.
 He said he did not have the aftermarket fender riser but would be getting one.
 The only other issue he’d had was running any oil weight other than 10w-30 that made the bike hard to shift and oil consumption went up significantly.
 Finding 10W-30 wasn’t too easy apparently.